- About Robert H. Lurie

 - Clinical Cancer Center

 The cancer center was first established at Northwestern University in 1974.
 In 1991 the center was dedicated as the Robert H. Lurie Cancer Center of Northwestern University through a gift of endowment from Ann and Robert H. Lurie.
-The center's title was modified in 1997, when the National Cancer Institute (NCI) awarded the Lurie Cancer Center the highly competitive "comprehensive" designation — reflecting the center's dedication to the highest standards of cancer research, patient care, education, and community outreach.
+The center's title was modified in 1997, when it was awarded the National Cancer Institute’s (NCI) highly competitive "comprehensive" designation — reflecting the Lurie Cancer Center’s dedication to the highest standards of cancer research, patient care, education, and community outreach.

-The Lurie Cancer Center is affiliated with four teaching hospitals in Chicago — Northwestern Memorial Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago , the Rehabilitation Institute of Chicago, and the Jesse Brown Veteran's Affairs Medical Center, treating more than 10,000 new cancer cases each year.
+The Lurie Cancer Center is affiliated with four teaching hospitals in Chicago — Northwestern Memorial Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago , the Shirley Ryan AblityLab, and the Jesse Brown Veteran's Affairs Medical Center, treating more than 10,000 new cancer cases each year.